 Wasps, ants and other insect bites

 Like humans’ dogs can get very itchy and start biting and scratching and make themself sore from wasps, ants and mosquitoes.
 Fortunately, they rarely make the dog ill/ However, as with humans, some dogs (and other animals) can be very sensitive or have some kind of reaction to insects, especially wasps/ The other danger to look out for is the number of bites or stings.
 After even more bites or stings, the chances are more poison is injected and the greater the risk of a more severe reaction.
 Some signs of a severe reaction, also known as an anaphylactic shock, include: Inflation of the stung/bitten area, hives, itching, panting, vomiting and diarrhoea are further signs of an allergic reaction and can be fatal.
-If your dog shows any of these signs or collapses, then please seek prompt veterinary advice.
+Please seek prompt veterinary advice if your dog shows any of these signs or collapses.

 Should you be unlucky and your dog is stung, apply a cold compress by holding a cold, wet cloth or ice cubes wrapped in a damp cloth against the skin to reduce the welling.
 If it is a wasp sting, then a vinegar solution will also help, and milk helps with many insect bites.

 Please note that if it is a multiple sting injury on the nose or near the mouth, contact the vet for immediate advice.